YousufSM/Amazon_Video_Game_Visualisation/README.md

 This Data Visualisation project was a part of a Mid-Term assignment for coursework 'SMM 635 Data Visualisation' for my course MSc in Business Analytics at Cass Business School.
 The project had been submitted on **November 11, 2019,** and is my first project in Python. \
 \
 This project aims to visualise Amazon review data for Video Game Category that has been compiled by Jianmo Ni.
 The data consist of amazon website reviews from 1998 - 2018.
-The objective is to explore and present the finding of the data in just 4 charts considering  ***business audience***.
-Advanced visualisation techniques have not been used for this project considering business audience and the visualisation principles are based on Cairo's visualisation wheel.
+The objective is to explore and present the finding of the data in just 4 charts considering the ***business audience***.
+Advanced visualisation techniques have not been used for this project considering the business audience and the visualisation principles are based on Cairo's visualisation wheel.

 ## Data